-Brad McGee OAM was inducted into The Sport Australia Hall of Fame in 2017 as an Athlete Member for the sport of Cycling.
+Brad McGee OAM was inducted into The Sport Australia Hall of Fame on Thursday, October 12, 2017 as an Athlete Member for his contribution to the sport of cycling.

 McGee achieved success both on the track and on the road making him one of the country’s best to ever race a bicycle.
 McGee was the first Australian to wear the leaders’ jersey in all three Grand Tour races; the Tour de France, Giro d’Italia and Vuelta a Espana and celebrated stage wins at both the Tour de France and Giro d’Italia.
 His track career included four Olympic Games from Atlanta 1996 to Beijing 2008, five Olympic medals including gold at the 2004 Athens Games as a member of the team pursuit, two world and five Commonwealth Games titles.

 Growing up in Sydney, McGee started out in the sport as a strong pursuit racer after a significant growth spurt that came as a skinny 16-year-old, who was at the velodrome always competing with his three older brothers.

 Improvement came quickly from there for McGee who became a world champion in the team pursuit before the age of 20 after setting the under 19 3000m world record.
 Only a year later he won a pair of bronze medals at his Olympic debut at the 1996 Olympic Games in Atlanta.

 In 1997, he moved to France before setting national records over 4000m and for the hour, a successful season that included signing with professional team Française des Jeux in 1999.

 McGee’s tenacity and mental strength was highlighted after winning a bronze medal at the Sydney Olympics in 2000, just 18 days after having a plate and seven screws inserted in a broken collarbone he injured during a training ride.